PiggerRight/Write-ups-and-notes/Notes/linux-notes.md

 80/tcp   filtered  http
 ```

-- `open` — Nmap determined that a service is listening and reachable on that port
+- `open` — `nmap` determined that a service is listening and reachable on that port
-- `closed` — Nmap reached the host, but no service is listening on that port
+- `closed` — `nmap` reached the host, but no service is listening on that port
-- `filtered` — Nmap cannot determine the state because filtering interferes on that port
+- `filtered` — `nmap` cannot determine the state because filtering interferes on that port

 `[options]`

-- `-p [ports...]` — Scan specific port(s)
+- `-p [ports...]` — scan specific port(s)
-- `-p-` — Scan all TCP ports (1–65535)
+- `-p-` — scan all TCP ports (1–65535)
-- `-sV` — Detect service/version
+- `-sV` — detect service/version
+- `-quiet` — suppresses most s_client diagnostic output and disables its interactive command processing, allowing input to be passed directly as application data over the TLS connection.

 ### nc